andersix/pihole_display/README.md

 ## What is This?

-The **Pi-hole Display Controller** adds a physical 2.8" TFT display and button controls to your Raspberry Pi running Pi-hole.
+The **Pi-hole Display Controller** adds a 2.8" LCD display and button controls to your Raspberry Pi running Pi-hole.
 It displays real-time Pi-hole statistics via PADD (Pi-hole Admin Display Dashboard) and provides physical buttons for managing your Pi-hole and system without needing SSH or a keyboard.

 This is an enhancement to an existing, working Pi-hole setup.
 You should have Pi-hole installed and functioning on a Raspberry Pi before adding this display controller.